jpease/justinpease.com/_posts/2022-10-27-the-cto-will-need-to-fix-that.md

 In fact, that may be why this scenario exists.
 I bet most of us are less likely to hand off a responsibility we really enjoy doing ourself.

 So again, what's the big deal?
-Here's the four angles I'd consider.
+Here's the five angles I'd consider.

+1. **Culture smell.**
+Consciously or not, and for varying reasons, some CTOs encourage this sense of dependence.
+In other cases, people have decided they don't trust the staff in the Product/Engineering org.
+Or, as a final example, the staff in the Product/Engineering org feel unsupported to take on such challenges.
+Any of these scenarios indicate underlying culture issues.
+&nbsp;

-1. **Business continuity.**
+2. **Business continuity.**
 We don't need to consider anything as grim as the bus factor.
 Let's take the cheerier topic of vacation.
 If any day-to-day operational task requires one specific person to handle it, how can that person ever take vacation?
 Everyone